Different types of microphones and when to use them: The shape of things to come

 Does what’s inside a microphone make a difference?

-The various types of microphones—dynamic, condenser, and ribbon—feature different technologies to convert sound waves to electrical signals.
+The various microphones—dynamic, condenser, and ribbon—feature different technologies to convert sound waves to electrical signals.

-Dynamic microphones—like the beyerdynamic M70 Pro X or Samson Q9U—use a process called electromagnetic induction to convert sound waves to an electric signal.
+Dynamic microphones—like the $189 beyerdynamic M70 Pro X or $99 Samson Q9U—use electromagnetic induction to convert sound waves to an electric signal.
 Inside the capsule is a Mylar diaphragm with a conductive coil attached to it.
 When sound waves vibrate the diaphragm, it moves the coil in a magnetic field, creating an AC voltage.
 As a result, dynamics are sometimes called moving-coil dynamic microphones.

 They’re durable and versatile.
 Dynamic mics are less likely to overload and distort than condenser mics when capturing high SPL sources such as drums, guitar amps, horns, and vocals.
 Their capsules tend to be less delicate than condenser mics, making them well-suited to be handheld vocal mics for live performance.

-They also have lower sensitivity than condenser mics, so they require higher sound pressure levels (SPL)—that is, louder sources—to operate.
+They also have lower sensitivity than condenser mics, requiring higher sound pressure levels (SPL)—that is, louder sources—to operate.

-Condenser microphones—like the beyerdynamic M90 Pro X or the Neat Microphones King Bee II—use electrostatic technology to function.
+Condenser microphones—like the $239 beyerdynamic M90 Pro X or $169 Neat Microphones King Bee II—use electrostatic technology.
 In the most common design, a movable metal diaphragm is attached to a fixed metal plate, and both are charged and have electrodes attached.
 When sound waves hit the diaphragm, it changes the distance between itself and the plate, creating what’s called capacitance and resulting in small voltage changes that mimic the original wave.
 (Fun fact: Condenser mics are sometimes called “capacitor mics,” particularly in the UK.)